 One of the other big problems that an Empath faces, is wondering if what they ARE feeling is real or accurate.
 This is a tough one to handle, and most Empaths have to face this one, but there will come a time when you have gotten enough proof, and seen things in action, to where you learn that ... yeah you are feeling these things, and can figure out most of the time ... from where.

 It is why the advent of knowing your own mind and emotional state is so important, as without this knowledge, it's harder to figure this one out.
 Trust yourself, trust your feelings, and know you can get a handle on this, it just takes time and practice.

 Empathy can make you cold and distant ?:

-A great many empathic people, are oddly enough, considered very cold and distant persons in the eyes of others.
+A great many empathic people, are oddly enough considered very cold and distant persons in the eyes of others.
 There are two reasons for that, one is.. it can be literal.. in that they ARE cold and distant, and could care less about the problem before them, as they have shut out all input.
-This happens often enough to untrained Empaths who have had no guidance, and they have shut down their empathy, entirely, in the self defense. ( more later on how to overcome this state )
+This happens often enough to untrained Empaths who have had no guidance and they have shut down their empathy, entirely, in self-defense. (more later on how to overcome this state )

-The second reason is, a trained Empath, is a controlled Empath.
+The second reason is that a trained Empath, is a controlled Empath.
 The outward form, meaning how we might appear to someone looking at us, might be almost indistinguishable from someone who is cut off from their emotions.
 But what's happening on the inside, is quite another matter entirely.

 We are, to borrow another idea, the Vulcan's of society, now a lot of people think that the fictional Mr. Spock had no emotions, but if you look again, you will find just the opposite was true.
 The Vulcan race developed their intense logical outlook, as they were such an emotional people, they nearly destroyed themselves with their passions, so they developed a logical manner of looking at life.